mydevnl/audit-routes/README.md

 ## Usage

 Once installed, setting up custom commands is a breeze.
 The package provides flexible options that allow you to tailor your route audits to fit your application's specific needs.
-To help you get started, a default command has been included to demonstrate how to leverage these options effectively:

 ```php
 AuditRoutes::for($this->router->getRoutes()->getRoutes())